 Perhaps more importantly, nearly three-quarters of Millennials say that “valuing my time” is the most important factor in meeting customer service expectations.
 What does that mean for your customer service teams?
 Here are a few tips for more effectively engaging with your millennial customers and giving them the experience they expect.

 Millennials are used to using digital resources to solve problems on their own and prefer self-service to calling customer service.
 Knowing that, design your digital tools to drive self-service resolution and avoid the call.
 That includes everything from well-designed FAQ sections on your sites and intuitive account management via web and mobile apps, and automated outbound notifications and well-designed chatbots.
 Understanding what the most common questions and issues are is critical to designing the most efficient self-service capabilities.
-The more solutions you are able to provide through self-service, the fewer calls your contact center will have to handle, allowing your agents to focus on more effectively handling those situations that do result in calls.
+The more solutions you are able to provide through self-service, the fewer calls your call centers will have to handle, allowing your agents to focus on more effectively handling those situations that do result in calls.
 The efficiency of self-service will allow all your customers, including Millennials, to resolve their issues when it’s convenient for them, which includes times outside normal working hours.

 Consider that more than 22 billion text messages are sent each day globally – more than 15 million per minute (not including app-to-app messaging like WhatsApp and Facebook Messenger).
 Add to that the fact that 90 percent of consumers would like to be able to engage businesses via text message, and Millennials’ preference for digital channels and you have a solid case for text- and chat-enabled customer service.
 Messaging has the benefit of engaging customers in near-real time, allows customers to engage easily in situations where voice may be an inconvenience, but doesn’t come with a character limit, like Twitter.
 Chat-enabled websites and apps, along with SMS, give Millennials more digital options for solving issues conveniently.
 Importantly, these interactions can easily be added to customer records for future reference and data collected can be used to create even more effective self-service capabilities.
 Text is no longer a pure consumer-to-consumer tool – it’s time to make it part of your customer strategy.